AlexZeDim/alexzedim/README.md

 ### 🥳 Hello there!
+##

 My name is Sasha.

 I am a back-end node.js dev but I'm also capable of doing some front-end staff via SSR framework of React, called Next.js.

-Most of my open source projects are relevant with World of Warcraft, so if you are looking for any advice or just want to contact me use Discord: `AlexZeDim#2645`.
+Most of my open source projects are relevant with World of Warcraft, and I am currently working on my site called [conglomerat](conglomerat.group)

+If you are looking for any advice relative with the topic above or just want to contact me, you can do it via discord: `AlexZeDim#2645`.

 You may also find me on [StackOverflow](https://stackoverflow.com/users/7475615/alexzedim).